autarch/intro-to-go-class/README.md

 collection if you're using Sublime Text.
 It supports code completion, syntax checking as you type, quick formatting, and much more.

+# Language Server

+If your editor support the Language Server Protocol (LSP), you should install the `gopls` tool as a language server:

+    $> go get golang.org/x/tools/gopls@latest

 # General Editor Recommendations

 Setting up your editor to integrate with `go fmt` and `go vet` makes your Go